furechan/nbmask/README.md

 # IPython extension to mask sensitive data

-Simple ipython extension to mask the username or other sensitive data from the ipython notebook outputs.
+Simple ipython extension to mask the username or other sensitive data from notebook cell outputs.
 It may be useful when printing or displaying sensitive information in public notebooks.
+The extension modifies the ipython display system to mask textual outputs from printing, logging and the native display system.

 ## Usage